parttimehacker/AIO-VCNL4010/README.md

 ## Visit Adafruit.io visualize the data

 - The last step is to login to your Adafruit.io account and build dashboards, etc.
 - Have fun

+## Extra - Setting up systemctl service

+- It is a good idea to run sharktank.py as a system service at boot time